a-mg/euler/README.md

-My solutions to [Project Euler][eu] problems, written in the **polyglot** mode: each problem solved in a different programming language.
+My solutions to [Project Euler][eu] problems, written as a **polyglot** project: each problem solved (in order) in a different programming language.

   [eu]: https://projecteuler.net/

----
+This is mainly a way for me to learn new things and try lots of different programming languages I wouldn't otherwise have a reason to.
+But, I'm not too strict; sometimes I might solve a problem multiple times, in different languages, or use a language more than once, if I like it a lot, or want to try it out some more.

-I like programming, and learning new things.
-This "project" is a means to try a lot of programming languages I wouldn't otherwise have the chance to.
+Solutions are in `/src/`, problem data (input) in `/data/`.
+The `/bin/` folder is empty but tracked in git to make a place for binary output from compilers.

-Each problem has a numbered folder, containing the solution program, any data files, and a README with the problem description, tools (compiler/interpreter) used, and my notes.
-When run, the program prints the solution to standard output.
+(This may be rearranged in the future to one folder per problem, which would also let me write notes in the READMEs, if I want.)

 This repository also contains previous Euler attempts (Scheme, Racket), archived in branches with respective names.